3 Easy Steps to Taming Your Time Talk

 Here are three easy steps to Taming Your Time Talk :

-2. Each time you notice you are beating yourself up over not getting enough done or just fostering a belief that there is not enough time for you, STOP.
+- Each time you notice you are beating yourself up for not getting enough done or just fostering a belief that there is not enough time for you, STOP.
 Then reframe.
-What I mean by this is to actually think about what other possible way you could look at the same situation that would bring positive energy instead of negative thoughts.
+What I mean by this is to think about what other possible way you could look at the same situation that would bring positive energy instead of negative thoughts.

-3. Leave 20%-30% white space on your calendar everyday for the unexpected.
+- Leave 20%-30% white space on your calendar every day for the unexpected.
 That white space needs to get planned in daily just like your appointments.
-The feeling of enough time because everything isn't jammed together all day in and of itself will create some subtle new feelings of enough time.
+The feeling of enough time, because everything isn't jammed together all day in and of itself, will create some subtle new feelings of enough time.

 (Joeann Fossland, Certified e-PRO Trainer, GRI, PMN, is a Master Certified Coach and Founder of the Web Women Giving Circle.
 Joeann is the Creator of The Real Estate Game®, the most effective group coaching available.
 You can reach her by e-mail.)